AdobeDocs/experience-manager-64.en/help/sites/administering/using/security.md

   </tr>
   <tr>
    <td>Properties</td>
    <td>Lists information about the user or group that can include email information, a description, and name information.
 Also allows you to change a user's password.
-See <a href="https://security.html#creating-users-and-groups">Creating Users and Groups</a>, <a href="https://security.html#modifying-user-and-group-properties">Modifying User and Group Properties</a> and <a href="#changing-a-user-password">Changing a User Password</a>.</td>
+See <a href="#creating-users-and-groups">Creating Users and Groups</a>, <a href="#modifying-user-and-group-properties">Modifying User and Group Properties</a> and <a href="#changing-a-user-password">Changing a User Password</a>.</td>
   </tr>
   <tr>
    <td>Groups</td>